 Philipp Didion studied History and French at the Universities of Metz and Saarbrücken, 2017-2019 he was a student assistant at the Chair of Contemporary European History at Saarland University.
 In 2019, he wrote his magister in history on West German-French international football matches in the 1950s.
 Since 2020, he has been a research assistant at the Chair of Contemporary European History as well as at the France Centre at Saarland University.
 Since 2020, he has been doing his doctorate on ‘Football stadiums as points of social crystallisation in France and the Federal Republic from the 1950s to the 1980s.
 A Modern Cultural History of the Province’ (working title) under the supervision of Prof. Dr. Dietmar Hüser (Saarland University) and Prof. Dr. Paul Dietschy (Centre Lucien Febvre, Université Bourgogne Franche-Comté).

-Véronique Faber is a PhD candidate at the Centre for Contemporary and Digital History (C2DH) in Luxembourg, focusing on the national, the transregional and the transnational in popular fairground culture in Luxembourg, under the supervision of Prof. Dr. Machteld Venken.
-She holds a M. Phil. in Social Anthropology and African studies from the University of Vienna and a Higher Diploma in Arts Administration from the University College Dublin.
+Véronique Faber is a PhD candidate at the Centre for Contemporary and Digital History (C2DH) in Luxembourg, focusing on the national, transregional and transnational in popular fairground culture in Luxembourg, under the supervision of Prof. Dr. Machteld Venken.
+She holds a M. Phil. in Social Anthropology and African studies from the University of Vienna (Power and market women in Accra, Ghana (fieldresearch) and a Higher Diploma in Arts Administration from the University College Dublin.

 Andreas Fickers is the director of the Luxembourg Centre for Contemporary and Digital History (C²DH) and head of the DH-Lab.
 He studied history, philosophy and sociology and is currently Professor for Contemporary and Digital History and chair of the Association of Professors of the University of Luxembourg.
 He took his PhD in 2002 at RTWH Aachen University and worked as Assistant Professor for television history at Utrecht University (2003-2007) and Associate Professor for comparative media history at Maastricht University (2007-2013).